Szakoly: History

 Szakoly was first mentioned in 1290.

 Inhabited area as early as the Avars age was built by B.C.
 II.-I. century.
 This is evidenced by several archaeological finds.

 During the reign of King of Bela III. of Hungary, it was a hospital in Szakoly.

 Here was a county assembly in 1320.

 It were owned by the Zakoly family in 1487, hence the name of the settlement known today.

 The Turks almost completely destroyed the settlement in the 18th century.
 As a border settlement, it was part of the Kingdom of Hungary and the Principality of Transylvania.

 Szakoly was annexed to Romania for a year, only to return to Hungary again after the Trianon peace dictatorship in World War II.
 During the Horthy era, many emigrated to America (USA, Canada).

 Szakoly's fire brigade was established in 1992.

 Hungary's first greenfield biomass power plant was built here, with a production capacity of 19.8 MW.
 Operating since 2009, it is now owned and strategically important by the French Veolia Group.

+An extremely rare event was observed, aurora borealis in 2024.

 Economy

 There is a biomass power plant in the village with a capacity of 19.8 MW.
 Operating since 2009, it is now owned and strategically important by the French Veolia Group.

 Residents of the village work in the nearby towns industry (Major employers: LEGO, Michelin Tyres, Hübner H Rubber, Jasz Plastic in Nyíregyháza; TEVA Pharmaceutical, Gedeon Richter, BMW, GLOBUS, National Instruments, CATL in Debrecen; Coloplast, Unilever, Rosenberg in Nyirbator) and in agriculture (for example: apple, corn, wheat, melon, tobacco).

-There is thermal water (60 ° C (140 °F)) under the Szakoly, but it is not utilized.
+There is thermal water (60 °C or 140 °F) under the Szakoly, but it is not utilized.